m-lseed123/se-principles/solid-principles/README.md

 ### Dependency Inversion Principle (DIP)

 High-level modules/classes should not depend on low-level modules/classes.
 Both should rather depend on abstractions, and abstractions should not depend on details; rather, the details should depend on abstractions.

+### Limitations/ Challenges:

+    Increased Initial Complexity:
+        Implementing SOLID principles can lead to a more complex initial design.
+This might involve creating additional classes and interfaces, which can make the codebase harder to understand for newcomers.

+    Over-Engineering:
+        There's a risk of over-engineering, especially for smaller projects where the overhead of applying these principles may not be justified.
+This can lead to unnecessary abstraction and complexity.

+    More Code:
+        Adhering to these principles often results in more code.
+More classes, more interfaces, and more boilerplate can increase the maintenance burden.

+    Refactoring Effort:
+        Applying SOLID principles to an existing codebase may require significant refactoring.
+This can be time-consuming and may introduce bugs if not done carefully.

+    Performance Overhead:
+        The additional layers of abstraction can introduce a performance overhead.
+While this is often negligible, it can be significant in performance-critical applications.

+    Steep Learning Curve:
+        Understanding and correctly applying SOLID principles requires a deep understanding of object-oriented design.
+This can be a steep learning curve for junior developers.